 Our profit margin, and therefore our profitability, are largely a function of our asset utilization and the rates we are able to recover for our services.
 During fiscal 2024, 2023, and 2022, we incurred significant expenditures to increase our number of seats by establishing additional delivery centers or expanding production capacities in our existing delivery centers.
 If we are not able to maintain the pricing for our services or an appropriate seat utilization rate, without corresponding cost reductions, our profitability will suffer.
 The rates we are able to recover for our services are affected by a number of factors, including our clients' perceptions of our ability to add value through our services, competition, introduction of new services or products by us or our competitors, our ability to accurately estimate, attain and sustain revenue from client contracts, margins and cash flows over increasingly longer contract periods and general economic and political conditions.
 Our profitability is also a function of our ability to control our costs and improve our efficiency.
-As we increase the number of our employees and execute our strategies for growth, we may not be able to manaage the significantly larger and more geographically diverse workforce that may result, which could adversely affect our ability to control our costs or improve our efficiency.
+As we increase the number of our employees and execute our strategies for growth, we may not be able to manage the significantly larger and more geographically diverse workforce that may result, which could adversely affect our ability to control our costs or improve our efficiency.
 Further, because there is no certainty that our business will ramp-up at the rate that we anticipate, we may incur expenses for the increased capacity for a significant period of time without a corresponding growth in our revenue.
-Commencement of work and ramping up of volume of work with certain new and existing clients have in the past been slower than we have expected and may in the future be slower than we expect.
-If our revenue does not grow at our expected rate, we may not be able to maintain or improve our portability.
-The COVID-19 pandemic led to, and any future resurgence may lead to, increased costs in relation to the implementation of measures to
+Commencement of work and ramping up of volume of work with certain new and existing clients have in the past been slower than we had expected and may in the future be slower than we expect.
+If our revenue does not grow at our expected rate, we may not be able to maintain or improve our profitability.
+The COVID-19 pandemic led to, and any future resurgence may lead to, increased costs in relation to the implementation of measures to safeguard our employees' health and safety and client operations, such as enhanced sanitization measures at our office premises, laptop rental costs for employees working remotely, telecommunications costs for mobile broadband devices, additional software licenses and logistics costs for the movement of equipment and we may need to pay higher costs for compensation, rental, accommodation and other fixed costs as a result of disruptions caused by any future resurgence of the virus.